ml6team/fondant/docs/README.md

 To implement your own Transform component, you'll need to take a dependency on the `express_components` package and subclass one of the TransformComponent base classes.

 ### 2.a) General flow
-The below example uses the PyArrow base classes.
+The below example uses the Pandas base classes.

 #### I. Subclass one of the TransformComponent/LoaderComponent base classes and implement the transform method.